Drivers have been complaining about being unable to achieve their car’s claimed fuel economy for as long as they’ve been filling up their cars.

 Along with grumbling about potholes and traffic jams, fuel economy is a serious bugbear because it hits people where it hurts most – in the wallet.

-The very same methods enabled Fergal McGrath to clinch a Guinness World Record for averaging 100mpg when driving across 24 EU countries.
-His car, a completely standard Honda Civic Tourer 1.6 i-DTEC, was only meant to be capable of 74.3mpg...
+In July 2015, Honda engineer Fergal McGrath clinched a Guinness World Record for averaging 100.31mpg when driving across 24 EU countries in 25 days.
+His car, a completely standard Honda Civic Tourer 1.6 i-DTEC, was only meant to be capable of 74.3mpg.

 Here, 43-year-old Honda engineer Fergal gives us his six best fuel saving tips.